Tampa affair: Rescue at sea

 In the years leading up to 2001, increasing numbers of people attempted to travel to Australia by boat to seek asylum as refugees.
-Many of these arrived off Christmas Island, an Australian territory in the Indian Ocean, some 2000 km off the north-west coast of Australia and 500 km south of Jakarta, Indonesia.
+Many of these arrived off Christmas Island, an Australian territory in the Indian Ocean, 2,000 km off the north-west coast of Australia and 500 km south of Jakarta, Indonesia.
 Hundreds of people arrived on tightly packed, unseaworthy vessels, and many paid large amounts of money to people smugglers for their passage to Australia.

 At dawn on 24 August 2001, a 20-metre wooden fishing boat, the Palapa 1, with 438 (369 men, 26 women and 43 children) mainly Hazara, became stranded in international waters about 140 km north of Christmas Island.

 On 26 August, Rescue Coordination Centre (RCC) Australia, which had been aware of the vessel's distress, possibly through Coastwatch surveillance, requested all ships in the area to respond.
-Of the ships that acknowledged the request, the Tampa was closest to the site and began to proceed towards the distressed Palapa 1.
+Of the ships that acknowledged the request, Tampa was closest to the site and began to proceed towards the distressed Palapa 1.

 According to international law, survivors of a shipwreck are to be taken to the closest suitable port on the vessel's intended course for medical treatment.
 Such a port was 12 hours away in Merak, Indonesia.
 Christmas Island was six or seven hours closer, but it did not have the ability to receive large shipping freighters and neither was it on the vessel's route.

 The Australian rescue authorities had been the first to become aware of the vessel's distress, and for some time attempted to contact the relevant Indonesian authorities to attend to the rescue.
-RCC sent a fax to the Indonesian Search and Rescue Agency (BASARNAS) on the night of 25 August but received no response.
-On Sunday, 26 August, Australian EST, the Australian embassy sent the naval attaché David Ramsay to visit BASARNAS.
-By this time, Australian surveillance had observed that the ship's passengers had fashioned signs that read "SOS" and 'HELP" on the ship's deck and, in response, further attempts were made to contact BASARNAS, first by fax and then through the defence attaché in Jakarta.
-At this time, DIMA called RCC 'asking if vessels that respond to Australian search and rescue broadcast can tow the stranded vessel to Indonesia'.
+RCC sent a fax to the Indonesian Search and Rescue Agency (Basarnas) on the night of 25 August but received no response.
+On Sunday, 26 August, Australian EST, the Australian embassy sent the naval attaché David Ramsay to visit Basarnas.
+By this time, Australian surveillance had observed that the ship's passengers had fashioned signs that read "SOS" and "HELP" on the ship's deck and, in response, further attempts were made to contact Basarnas, first by fax and then through the defence attaché in Jakarta.
+At this time, DIMA called RCC "asking if vessels that respond to Australian search and rescue broadcast can tow the stranded vessel to Indonesia".